delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Not every one needs to have a blog.
 But it's important to create some kind of content.
 As a developer you can work in open source by either directly changing code, opening issues or by writing blog posts.

-One of my friends answers Quora questions as a way to create content.
+Chris answers Quora questions as a way to create content.

 Some other friends make software.